 EcoLeaf

-Ecoleaf’s dishwasher detergent doesn’t contain any microbeads, parabens, phthalates, phosphates, SLS, triclosan, or synthetic fragrances, making it one of the cleanest dish soaps available.
+Ecoleaf’s dishwasher detergent doesn’t contain any microbeads, parabens, phthalates, phosphates, SLS, triclosan, or synthetic fragrances, making it one of the cleanest dish soap available in the UK.
+Everything is made from raw ingredients, meaning they are completely biodegradable and won’t negatively impact aquatic life or septic systems.

-If tablets aren’t your scrubbing style, they offer many different kinds of washing up liquid dish soap options for different needs.
+They offer many different kinds of washing up liquid dish soap options for different needs.
 If you find you like one, we recommend buying the bulk dishwashing liquid refill sizes to reduce plastic bottle consumption.

-The entire product range is derived from botanical extracts and can be easily broken down by nature, posing no threat to the environment, unlike the toxic chemicals commonly found in traditional products.
+Ecoleaf’s entire product range is derived from botanical extracts and can be easily broken down by nature, posing no threat to the environment, unlike the toxic chemicals commonly found in traditional products.
+EcoLeaf also offers bulk options, allowing you to refill containers and support various bulk stores across the United Kingdom.

 Additionally, any plastic bottles used are made from PCR (post-consumer recycled) HDPE plastic, which can be reused multiple times.